-Continuing directors and their ages as of March 31, 2023, the class in which they belong, positions and length of board service are provided in the table below.
+Continuing directors and their ages as of March 31, 2024, the class in which they belong, positions and length of board service are provided in the table below.
 Additional biographical descriptions of each director are set forth in the text below the table.

-Name of Director Class Age Position Director Since Hans Bishop (1) Ι 58 Director August 2018 Catherine Friedman (2)(3) Ι 62 Director August 2018 Robert Nelsen (4) Ι 59 Director September 2018 Elizabeth Nabel, M.D.
-(1)(3) III 71 Director April 2021 Lynn Seely, M.D.
-III 64 President, Chief Executive Officer and Director May 2021
+Name of Director Class Age Position Director Since Hans Bishop (1) I 59 Director August 2018 Otis Brawley, M.D.
+(2) II 64 Director April 2021 Catherine Friedman (3)(4) I 63 Director August 2018 Richard Klausner, M.D.
+II 72 Chair of the Board of Directors September 2018 Robert Nelsen (5) I 60 Director September 2018 William Rieflin (5)(6) II 64 Director May 2020

-(1) Member of the Nominating and Corporate Governance Committee

-(2) Chair of the Compensation Committee

-(3) Member of the Audit Committee

-(4) Member of the Compensation Committee
+- (1) Member of the Nominating and Corporate Governance Committee - (2) Chair of the Nominating and Corporate Governance Committee - (3) Member of the Audit Committee - (4) Chair of the Compensation Committee and Lead Independent Director - (5) Member of the Compensation Committee - (6) Chair of the Audit Committee

-Hans Bishop has served as a member of our Board of Directors since August 2018.
+Hans Bishop has served as a member of our board of directors since August 2018.
 Since December 2021, Mr. Bishop has also served as the Board Co-Chair and President of Altos Labs, Inc., a private life sciences company.
-From July 2019 to September 2021, Mr. Bishop served as the Chief Executive Officer of GRAIL, a private life sciences company and a member of GRAIL's board of directors from August 2016 to October 2021.
-From July 2013 to March 2018, Mr. Bishop served as President and Chief Executive Officer at Juno Therapeutics, a company that he co-founded and that was acquired by Celgene Corporation.
+From July 2019 to September 2021, Mr. Bishop served as the Chief Executive Officer of GRAIL, a private life sciences company.
+From July 2013 to March 2018, Mr. Bishop served as President and Chief Executive Officer at Juno Therapeutics, a company that he co-founded and that was acquired by Celgene.
 From February 2012 through July 2013, Mr. Bishop served as Executive in Residence at Warburg Pincus, a multinational private equity firm.
 From January 2010 to September 2011, Mr. Bishop served as Executive Vice President and Chief Operating Officer at Dendreon, Inc., a publicly traded cancer immunotherapy company.
 From December 2006 to January 2010, Mr. Bishop served as President of Specialty Medicine at Bayer Healthcare, a publicly traded company.
 From January 2004 to August 2006, he served in multiple leadership positions at Chiron Corporation, a multinational biotechnology company, including as Senior Vice President of Global Commercial Operations and Vice President and General Manager of European Biopharmaceuticals.
-He currently serves as the Chairman of the Board of Sana Biotechnology since October 2018 and as a director of Agilent Technologies, Inc., since July 2017, both of which are publicly traded biopharmaceutical companies, and he previously served as a director of JW Therapeutics, Juno Therapeutics and Celgene Corporation.
-Mr. Bishop received a B.A. in Chemistry from Brunel University in London, England.
+He currently serves as the Chairman of the Board of Sana Biotechnology and as a director of Agilent Technologies, both of which are publicly traded companies, and he previously served as a director of JW Therapeutics, Juno Therapeutics and Celgene.
+Mr. Bishop received a B.A. in Chemistry from Brunel University in London.
 We believe that Mr. Bishop's more than 30 years of experience in the biotechnology industry and chemistry studies make him an appropriate member of our Board of Directors.